mecarvaj/monogram-recreation/README.md

  - Hide Menu on Scroll: https://www.w3schools.com/howto/howto_js_navbar_hide_scroll.asp
  - A Complete Guide to Flexbox: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

-Any other related source to complete the project goal will be post it here.
+Any other related source to complete the project goal will be post here.

 Color Palette:
  - #080b1b